Director of Photography / Lighting Camera

 What are your influences?

-I grew up around cameras through my dad’s love of photography, so that was obviously a big influence.
-As a teenager I used to go to the cinema once a week with my mum.
-It was during this period that I would have watched films such as ‘Delicatessen’ and ‘Barton Fink’ and I think those were some of the first films that made me really aware of cinematography.
-My favourite film has always been ‘Night of the Hunter’ which I find just magical.
-My biggest influences have been the people I have worked with.
-I was fortunate to work on some very well made films and to learn my craft from some of the best stop motion cinematographers in the industry.
+My biggest influences have always been the people I work with.
+I was fortunate to work on some very well made and iconic films and to learn my craft from some of the best stop motion cinematographers in the industry.
 I worked with Dave Alex Riddett and Tristan Oliver on ‘Curse of the Were-rabbit’ and then Tristan let me light tests and a couple of shots on ‘Fantastic Mr Fox’.
 Frank Passingham gave me my first lighting position on ‘Pirates! in an Adventure with Scientists’.

 What is your approach to lighting?